sipgate/clinq-bridge-boilerplate/README.md

-# CLINQ CRM-Bridge Boilerplate Repository
+# CLINQ CRM-Bridge Boilerplate Repository (TypeScript)

 You can use this repository to bootstrap a new CLINQ CRM-Bridge.